Arizona’s Digital New Deal

 WHAT THIS MEANS FOR SOUTHEAST ARIZONA

-For those who choose the rural way of life, this vision does not ask you to change.
-It gives you more tools to live the way you want: reliable power when the grid goes down, high-speed internet without leaving your land, access to markets without driving for hours, and assistive technologies to keep doing the work you love.
+RESILIENCY AND FREEDOM: For those who choose the rural way of life, this vision does not ask you to change.
+It gives you more tools to live the way you want: reliable power, high-speed internet, access to markets, and assistive technologies.

-When we own our infrastructure, we make our own decisions.
+INDEPENDENCE: When we own our infrastructure, we make our own decisions.
 We are not at the mercy of distant corporations or oil cartels.
-When they have problems, we do not suffer.
-When they raise prices, we do not pay.

 ---